tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

 Squarespace can't do it by default.
 This code provides a method to create individualized Social Links blocks.

+When editing your site you may see the **x-twc-cbsle** tag contents flash for a moment and then turn into social links.
+This is normal and won't be seen by your site visitors.

 The code has a cache for storing elements of the Social Links block you added to the twc-cbsle page you created.
 The cache is not used when in Squarespace Preview.
 The use of a cache means it is possible that the information will